vkeilo/Taotie/README.md

 my_agent = ChatAgent()
 ```
 When class ChatAgent is initialized, it will take the value of `llm_name` in file `config.json` as the default LLM api.
-If you want to use other LLM api, you can set the `llm_name` in file `config.json` to the name of the LLM api you want to use, or you can just set `llm_name` variable like this:
+If you want to use other LLM-api, you can set the `llm_name` in file `config.json` to the name of the LLM api you want, or you can just set `llm_name` variable like this:
 ```python
 from agent_use import ChatAgent my_agent = ChatAgent(llm_name='chatglm2-6b')
 ```
-Make sure that the the LLM api you want to use is in `support_llm` of `config.json`.
+Make sure that the the LLM api you want to use is surpported by `config.json`.

 </br>